bchaffin/bchaffin.github.io/primes-3k-2k/primes-3k-2k.markdown

 ### The sequence

 The [OEIS](https://oeis.org) sequence [A057468](https://oeis.org/A057468) gives the values of $k$ for which $3^k-2^k$ is prime (or probably prime, for larger numbers).
-The largest known term is 1059503, meaning $3^{1059503} - 2^{1059503}$, which is a number with 505512 digits, is probably prime.
+The largest known term was 1059503, meaning $3^{1059503} - 2^{1059503}$, which is a number with 505512 digits, is probably prime.
 Finding the next term seemed like an interesting challenge.

 ### First steps

 As noted in [A001047](https://oeis.org/A001047), $3^k-2^k$ can only be prime if $k$ is prime, which immediately reduces the number of exponents we have to check to just the primes.

 The first step is trial division to look for small divisors.
 After testing many numbers for divisibility by a long list of small primes, I noticed an interesting pattern: **if $3^k-2^k$ is composite, all factors appear to be of the form $2n*k+1$, for some $n$ >= 1**.
 I think this derives from the fact (also noted in A001047) that $p$ divides $3^p-2^p-1$ if $p$ is prime.
-But since trial division is in some sense just an optional optimization, I just used this observation without trying to prove it.
+But since trial division is in some sense just an optional optimization, I just made use of this observation without trying to prove it.

 So instead of doing trial division by all small primes, we only need to look at even multiples of $k$ plus 1, which allows us to do trial division up to a much larger threshold.
 Of course not all $2n\*k+1$ are prime, and we really only want to test divisibility by primes.
 But doing a full primality test on a 64-bit number (with GMP's `mpz_probab_prime_p()`) is actually slower than just checking whether it divides $3^k-2^k$.
 Instead we can filter out most non-prime candidates by doing a little trial division on our trial division: for each $2n\*k+1$ we check whether it is divisible by a list of small primes, and if not then we check whether it divides $3^k-2^k$.